Economic Nexus Invoice Tracking for Multi-State Sales Tax

 Tax & ComplianceUSeconomic nexussales taxmulti-state complianceWayfair

-Economic nexus invoice tracking is the process of closing that gap: extracting the right fields from your invoices and sales data, rolling them up by state and period, and flagging when you're approaching a threshold so you can register and begin collecting before you're technically non-compliant.
-It's not a one-time lookup.
-It's an ongoing aggregation workflow.
+Economic nexus invoice tracking closes that gap: it extracts the right fields from invoices and sales data, rolls them up by state and period, and flags when you are approaching a threshold so you can register and begin collecting before you are out of compliance.

 Current Economic Nexus Thresholds by State